intersystems-community/irisdemo-demo-htap/ICM/README.md

 ## 2. Copy the InterSystems IRIS license key

 Put the iris.key file on the folder **./irisdemo-demo-htap/ICM/ICMDurable/license/**.
+You will see that there is a file there called "replace_this_file_with_your_iris_key".
+Make sure to:
+1. Delete the file "replace_this_file_with_your_iris_key"
-Make sure there is only one license key file there.
+2. There is only one license key file on the folder.
 If you let more than one key file there, you may have problems.

 ## 3. Preparing ICM to be run and InterSystems IRIS to be deployed